yeojz/redux-thunk-testing/README.md

 # redux-standard-async

-A pattern for async thunk actions with testing utilities :nut_and_bolt:
+A pattern for async thunk actions with testing utilities